tunicorpora/webcorpcrawler/docs/add_annotations_example.md

 Example use case for adding syntactic annotations to a set of concordances
 ===============================================================

-Here's a use case for data gotten from twitter using R's `tweetR` package.
+Here's a use case for data retrieved from twitter using R's `tweetR` package.
 It demonstrates how you can add syntactic annotations to twitter data using webcorpcrawl and an parser (in this case, stanford's dep parser).